AdSense Plugin for WordPress

 Place AdSense ads with the AdSense Plugin for WordPress

 Manage AdSense ads on your site with the AdSense Plugin for WordPress.
-You can use the ad layout chosen by our plugin or click special markers to place ads manually.
+You can click special markers to place ads.

 This plugin is built for your WordPress application to manage sites hosted outside WordPress.com.
 It is not for sites that are hosted on WordPress.com.
 Currently, WordPress.com does not allow this plugin on its hosted sites.